kr-colab/diploSHIC/README.md

 Note that because I'm using the Anaconda version of python, pip will only install this in the anaconda directory which is a good thing.
 Now we are ready to install `diploS/HIC` itself.
 We recommend using the binarys that we have packaged using pip.
-Simple type
+Simply type

 ```
 pip install diploshic